 The question is, “What changed and what can be done about it?”

-For forty years, ineffective public schools have flooded the population with voters who are low-information and without economic prospects.
+For fifty years, ineffective public schools have flooded the population with low-information voters and citizens with few economic prospects.
 In this paper, Professor J.E.
-Stone highlights the impact of ineffective schooling; explains its causes; and lays out a practical solution to reversing American decline.
+Stone highlights discusses how ineffective schooling has brought about this flood and suggests steps to correct it.